 The initial goals of the site were to a) show the quality and inaccessibility of information available to the public, b) to assess whether there is public demand for this information and c) to work toward establishing a precedent for hospital data transparency.

-This site's sole source of funding is Google Adsense* and occasional paid advertisements.
+This site's sole source of funding is Google Adsense and occasional paid advertisements which almost covers hosting fees.

 Southwest Birth Round-up, Fort Worth, Texas, April 2014. [link]